Sign in

 Landlords must renew gas equipment inspection reports annually; otherwise, tenants have the right to refuse to move in.

-By law, smoke alarms must be installed on each floor, and carbon monoxide detectors in rooms with gas appliances.
+By law, smoke alarms must be installed on each floor, and carbon monoxide detectors must be present in rooms with gas appliances.

-The EPC must be at least Grade E; Grade A is optimal and can save on heating costs; properties below Grade E cannot be rented out.
+The EPC must be at least Grade E; Grade A is optimal and can save significantly on heating costs.
+Properties below Grade E cannot be legally rented out.

-Old boilers are prone to failure; maintenance costs are usually covered by the landlord but should be clarified in the contract.
+Old boilers are prone to failure.
+Maintenance costs are usually covered by the landlord, but this should be explicitly clarified in the contract.

 III.
 Contract and Legal Terms